-State Interagency Committees to Address Underage Drinking Prevention: 2011-2022

-The number of states reporting the presence of a state interagency committee has been in decline for the past 6 years, as shown in Exhibit 3.11.
-Although there has been some variation in the composition of these groups, some patterns remain consistent during the 12 years of the survey,
+State Interagency Committees to Address Underage Drinking Prevention: 2011-2023 The number of states reporting the presence of a state interagency committee has increased for the first time in 6 years, as shown in Exhibit 3.11.
+Although there has been some variation in the composition of these groups, some patterns remain consistent during the 13 years of the survey, as shown in Exhibits 3.12 and 3.13.
+The office of the state attorney general has been the most-represented government entity on state committees, and colleges and community coalitions are represented more often than local law enforcement or youth.